tonethar/IGME-330-Master/notes/demo-web-audio-6.md

 - Here we are grabbing the x,y,z of the user's head with this library: https://github.com/auduno/headtrackr
 - There are a lot of interesting things you could do on Project 2 with such a capability
 - This library has not been updated in a while - there may be a newer one you could use instead
+- See the *Teachable Machine* demo link below

 <hr>